Diego-Mancino/Cybersecurity-Writeups/PortSwigger/Password-Reset-Broken-Logic/README.md

 ## 🧠 What is the vulnerability?

-This lab demonstrates a flaw in the password reset functionality.
+This lab demonstrates a critical flaw in the password reset functionality.

 The application generates a valid password reset token but fails to properly validate that the token belongs to the intended user.